DanielSchussmann/GameOfLifeSchussmann/README.md

 ~~~

 ### Gerneral Functionality
+Run the code, the input window appears.
+Select all the cells to activated.
+Close the window.
+The output window appears and runs the simmulation.

 The application is run in 'custom mode' by calling the GameOfLife() class and then calling the input() method:
 ~~~